khalid-hussain/theprophetsprayer/MARKDOWN/_fm2.md

   \includegraphics[scale = \ayahSize]{images/30_31-32}
 \end{center}

-“And do not be among those who join deities with Allāh, those who split up their religion and become sects---each party rejoicing with what it has!”
+And do not be among those who join deities with Allāh, those who split up their religion and become sects---each party rejoicing with what it has!
 \end{aquote}

 <!-- [^b2] -->